-All that is owned by the theocracy: whether land, businesses, or productive property should be held by all in common.
+All that is owned by the theocracy: whether lands, businesses, or productive property should be held by all in common.

 Everyone should have a common right to eat from the same pot.

-As the theocracy spreads more people, lands, and businesses will become theocentric and will practice righteous living.
+As the theocracy spreads more peoples, lands, and businesses will become theocentric and will practice righteous living.

 Those who honour money will receive the benefits of honouring money, those who honour integrity will receive the benefits of honouring integrity.